COSC310-Team12/ToDoList/README.md

 **totalGrade** is an activty where the user can input grade weight of an assignment.

+**NotificationSender** is a class that handles sending the notification when the application is not running.
+It is all back-end and the user does not directly touch it

 Test code is contained in **EditToDoActivityUnitTest**

 ## Documentation for Assignment 3